AemikaChow/AiDLab-fAshIon-Data/README.md

 🖤 **KEY NOTEs**

 - &nbsp;Images are collected from the Internet or created by ourselves; Labels in these datasets are all manually annotated;
-- &nbsp;For some datasets that need PASSWORD, please send an email to xingxingzou@aidlab.hk for further inquiry;
+- &nbsp;For some datasets that need PASSWORD, please send an email further inquiry;

 🖤 **QUICK CHECK**